scozv/blog/src/content/blog/2016-09-05-bolero-cumulative-update-on-sep-04-2016.md

 ---
-layout: post
 title: "Bolero, Cumulative Update (Sep 04, 2016)"
+postSlug: bolero-p2-updates
+pubDatetime: 2016-09-05 02:41:16+08:00
 description: ""
 category: "guide"
-tags: ["scala","scaffold","project","architecture","restful"]
+tags: ["scala", "scaffold", "project", "architecture", "restful"]
 lang: "en"
 ---

 {% include JB/setup %}

 # 摘要

 {:.no_toc}

 > This article gives a short description on cumulative update of `Bolero`.
 > For the entire project details, please read previous post [^blog_bolero]。
 >
->
 > You may find the source code of `Bolero` on [scozv/bolero](https://github.com/scozv/bolero).

 <!--more-->

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}
+- Will be replaced with the ToC, excluding the "Contents" header {:toc}

 # Conventions and Rules

 The conventions or rules in `Bolero` may not be the best practice:

-* Naming most `trait` with the initial `Can`, in order to state it has some sort of ability,
+- Naming most `trait` with the initial `Can`, in order to state it has some sort of ability,
-* `interop` directory was used for inter-operating between 3rd party API, at beginning,
+- `interop` directory was used for inter-operating between 3rd party API, at beginning,
-* `_id` means primary key, and it is `String`.
+- `_id` means primary key, and it is `String`.

 ## Uniform HTTP Response